 Right temperature measurement for you

-There are essentially three ways a thermometer can measure temperature – Fahrenheit, celsius, or a simple cold/cool/warm/hot reading.
-(Some thermometers combine all two or three measures.)
+There are essentially three ways a thermometer can measure temperature – Fahrenheit, Celsius, or a simple cold/cool/warm/hot reading.
+(Some thermometers combine two or three measures.)

 If you are inexperienced or have limited vision, you might find that a color guide to show you ideal temperature ranges is really helpful.